dannguyen/smalldata_journalism/about/index.md

 title: About the sdJ Book
 ---

-The *small data Journalism* book started out as a compilation of reading material and examples for my Fall 2013 Data Journalism class at NYU-SCPS
+The *small data Journalism* book started out as a compilation of reading material and examples for my [Fall 2013 Data Journalism class at NYU-SCPS](http://www.scps.nyu.edu/content/scps/academics/course_detail.html?id=WRIT1-CE9787#sectionBlock)

 ### About the NYU Data Journalism class

+This is a **five-session course** that meets on Monday nights, from 6:45 - 9:15PM.
+The term starts at **September 23** and ends **October 21**.

+The course number is: [WRIT1-CE9787](http://www.scps.nyu.edu/content/scps/academics/course_detail.html?id=WRIT1-CE9787#sectionBlock)

+It is a non-credit course administered through the School of Continuing and Professional Studies.
+However, it is applicable toward the [SCPS Certificate in Digital Journalism](http://www.scps.nyu.edu/content/scps/academics/departments/humanities-arts-and-writing/academics/noncredit/certificate-in-digital-journalism.html).

+I'm aiming this class at a broad audience.
+It won't be a learn-to-code class as I expect there to be at least a few students who have never touched the command line before.
+I want to focus instead on how to initiate data journalism projects, regardless of your technical skill.

+However, it won't be a reading and theory class and I expect students to complete hands-on data assignments.
+The tools we use won't be advanced or propietary, but they'll be powerful enough for the job.

+If you're reading this before the class start date, [you can enroll here](http://www.scps.nyu.edu/content/scps/academics/course_detail.html?id=WRIT1-CE9787#sectionBlock).